+5.12.
 If properly designed, decentralization of borrowing powers can add to the gains in efficiency and governance expected from fiscal decentralization.
 Section 51 of the THA Act # 40 of 1996 stipulates that the Secretary of Finance may, "(a) with the approval of the Assembly, borrow by way of overdraft such sums as the Assembly considers fit for the discharge of its functions, or (b) with the approval of the Minister, borrow sums by way of term loan for purposes of capital expenditures on the island."
-Since the passage of the Act, successive Central Governments have indicated their willingness to allow the THA to activate this provision; however, no meaningful use of the agreement/arrangement has been made in this regard, largely because of the problems of project implementation that will be discussed in greater detail later in this paper.
-As recent as in the 2006 national budget, the Prime Minister and Minister of Finance indicated that the government would allow the THA to borrow up to \$500 million to finance capital projects on the island, subject to the administrative requirements of the Ministry of Finance.
-The challenge, as far as borrowing is concerned, is for the THA to set up the kind of institutional arrangements that would identify appropriate capital projects to receive loan funds, and to expedite their implementation.
-What will also be critical is for the THA to set up the required debt management systems to address the special requirements of loan funding.
+Since the passage of the Act, successive Central Governments has indicated their willingness to allow the THA to activate this provision, however, no meaningful use have been made in this regard largely because of the problems of project implementation that will be discussed in greater detail later in this paper.
+As recent as in the 2006 national budget, the Prime Minister and Minister of Finance indicated that he would allow the THA to borrow up to \$500 million to finance capital projects on the island subject to the administrative requirements of the Ministry of Finance.
+The challenge as far as borrowing is concerned is for the THA set up the kind of institutional arrangements that would identify appropriate capital projects to receive loan funds and to expedite their implementation.
+What also will be critical is for the THA to set up the kind of debt management system to address the special requirements of loan funding.

-5.1.8.
-Cost of Living Differential

-Another major policy challenge facing the Tobago House of Assembly and an issue that has attracted great interest in Tobago pertains to the cost of living differential between Tobago and Trinidad.
+- 5.13.
+Cost of Living Differential - 5.14.
+Another major fiscal policy challenges facing the Tobago House of Assembly and an issue that have attracted great interest in Tobago pertains to the cost of living differential between Tobago and Trinidad.
 The difference in the cost of living is a clear reflection of the differences in the prices of commodities on the two islands.
 A study by the Policy Research and Development Institute in 2003 found that the average retail prices of food items in Tobago were 20 per cent higher than those in Port of Spain, Trinidad.
 Similarly, the average retail prices of building materials in Tobago were 26 per cent higher than those in Trinidad.
 Based on these findings the study concluded that the cost of living was higher in Tobago than in Trinidad.
 The study identifies several fiscal policy options to deal with the issue of the cost of living differential between the two islands.
-These are:

-- The declaration of Tobago as a VAT-Free-Zone. - A reduction of P.A.Y.E in Tobago. - An increase in the tax allowance of first-time homeowners in Tobago. - An increase in the cost of living allowance of persons working in Tobago. - A higher wage/salary for persons working in Tobago. - Providing incentives and encouraging competition incentives among merchants operating on the island. - Improving the efficiency of the inter-island transportation systems, thus delivering cargo in a more timely manner and reducing storage costs.
+These are: - The declaration of Tobago as a VAT-Free-Zone. - A reduction of P.A.Y.E in Tobago. - An increase of the tax allowance of first-time homeowners in Tobago. - An increase in the cost of living allowance of person working in Tobago. - Set a higher wage/salary for persons working in Tobago relative to their counterparts in Trinidad. - Provide incentive and encourage competition among merchants operating on the island. - Improve the efficiency of the inter-island transportation systems, thus delivering cargo in a timelier manner and reducing storage costs.